 - No Foreign Transaction Fees on purchases

-But those points can convert into $625 if you choose to spend them in the ThankYou® Travel Center on any airline, with no blackout dates.
-Points can also be redeemed for hotel rooms, car rentals, cruises, vacation packages and destination excursions.
+Another option is to spend your points in the ThankYou® Travel Center on any airline, with no blackout dates.
 You can use your points to pay for flights on any airline via the ThankYou.com website with no blackout dates, minimum stay or Saturday night stay requirements.
 After paying for a ticket with the card, you can have the points deducted and get a rebate on your statement.
+Points can also be redeemed for hotel rooms, car rentals, cruises, vacation packages and destination excursions.

-You Earn 3X Points on Travel, Including Gas Stations, Earn 2X Points on Dining Out & Entertainment, Earn 1X Points on All Other Purchases.
+You Earn 3X points per $1 spent at restaurants, supermarkets, gas stations, air travel and hotels and 1X per $1 spent on all other purchases.
 The card has a generous definition of travel, covering airfare, hotels, car rental agencies, ridesharing services, gas stations, public transportation, tolls and parking.
 Dining and entertainment includes restaurants, music downloads, movie theaters and concerts.

 If you belong to these airline loyalty programs — Asia Miles, Avianca LifeMiles, Etihad Guest Miles, EVA Air’s Infinity MileageLands, Air France/KLM’s Flying Blue, Garuda Indonesia, JetBlue’s TrueBlue, Jet Airways’ JetPrivilege, Malaysia Airlines Enrich, Qantas Points, Qatar Privilege Club, Singapore Airlines KrisFlyer, Thai Airways’ Royal Orchid Plus, Turkish Airlines Miles & Smiles and Virgin Atlantic Flying Club — you can transfer your points to them starting at only 1,000 points.